 We head to York where we visit Fairfax House, a stunning Georgian town house that has been returned to its former glory, providing a perfect time capsule of life in Georgian times.
 We experience the house in all its splendour as it celebrates Christmas with a magnificent festive installation inspired by the traditions of the 18th century.
-We also learn about the house’s fascinating history and fine collections on our Christmas themed talk.
+We also learn about the house’s fascinating history and fine collections on our Christmas themed talk, followed by morning coffee.

-This evening, we enjoy an inclusive three-course dinner back at the hotel.
+This evening, we enjoy a three-course dinner back at the hotel.